-Generalized tonic-clonic seizure is a seizure that involves the entire body.
+Generalized tonic-clonic seizure is 1 type of seizure that involves the entire body.
 It is also called grand mal seizure.
 The terms

 , convulsion, or are most often associated with generalized tonic-clonic seizures.

-Seizure - tonic-clonic; Seizure - grand mal; Grand mal seizure; Seizure - generalized
+Seizure - tonic-clonic; Seizure - grand mal; Grand mal seizure; Seizure - generalized; Epilepsy - generalized seizure

 - Biting the cheek or tongue

 - Loss of urine or stool control (incontinence)

 - Drowsiness or sleepiness that lasts for 1 hour or longer (called the post-ictal state)